gdoy1/dnanexus_illumina_automator/README.md

 - q_scrape.py: Checks if Q30 and error rate exceed a minimum threshold before launching the pipeline, extracts data from InterOp files, parses XML files, updates the SQLite database, and generates plots.
 - ssgen.py: Moves samplesheets to their corresponding run folder based on RunParameters.xml and generates correctly formatted samplesheets.
 - ssmove.py: Moves csv files to the output directory based on a search string that matches the ExperimentName in RunParameters.xml.
-- dashboard.py: Defines a Flask web application that serves a dashboard page displaying run status and metrics retrieved from the SQLite database.
+- dashboard.py: Defines a Flask web application that serves lsa dashboard page displaying run status and metrics retrieved from the SQLite database.

 ## Workflow
 ![Image](workflow.png)